shashankAcn/cldr-ta/README.md

 #### Scalability

 The solution is highly scalable in relation to 3 factors - Storage, Data Availability & Requests.
-Let's take a look at both these factors:
+Let's take a look at all these factors:

 ##### Storage & Data Availability